askneller/Zombie-Plague/README.md

 - New item: plant fibre, crafted from sticks or bamboo, used to make string
 - New item: blunderbuss
 - New Items: musket balls and blunderbuss shot, made from iron nuggets
+- New block: nitre
+- New items: raw nitre and saltpetre (smelted from raw nitre)
+- New recipe: gunpowder, from charcoal and saltpetre

 ### To be implemented:
 - Blunderbuss todo:
   - Sound (currently arrow)
   - Implement loading animation
   - Implement loaded image / graphic (currently sends system messages)
-- New crafting recipes for: gunpowder
+- Nitre todo:
+  - Add ore generation
-- New mineral / ore block: nitre (smelts to saltpetre)
+- New mineral / ore block: sulfur (used for gunpowder)
 - New items (flintlock pistol and musket),
 - New zombie behaviours (attracted to light and sound)
 - Settings (spawn rates etc.) adjustable via config files,